Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 ## Phases and Deadlines
-Deadlines of deliverables for the project, broken up by phases.
+Deadlines of project deliverables, split into phases.

-- **Phase 1:** Proposal - Due Day 3 @ 11:00pm.
+- **Phase 1: Proposal - Due Day 3 @ 11:00pm**
-  - Deliverables:
+  **Deliverables:**
     - Public GitHub Repository Link
     - README.md in the repo with proposal.
 The README.md file will contain the writeup of your project
   - Approval: Instructor will approve projects by start of class on Day 4.
-- **Phase 2:** Data Exploration, Visualization, Preprocessing - Due Day 6 @ 11:00pm.
+- **Phase 2: Data Exploration, Visualization, Preprocessing - Due Day 6 @ 11:00pm**
-  - **Deliverables:**
+  **Deliverables:**
-    - Colab notebook with code and README file with writeup, completed through Data Exploration, Visualization, Preprocessing
+    - Colab notebook with code and README file with writeup, completed through Data Exploration, Visualization, Preprocessing phase
-- **Phase 3:** Modeling and Validation - Due Day 8 @ 11:00pm.
+- **Phase 3: Modeling and Validation - Due Day 8 @ 11:00pm**
-  - **Deliverables:**
+  **Deliverables:**
-    - Colab notebook with code and README file with writeup, completed through Modeling and Validatio
+    - Colab notebook with code and README file with writeup, completed through Modeling and Validation phase
-- **Phase 4:**  Hyperparameter tuning - Due Day 10 @ 11:00pm.
+- **Phase 4: Hyperparameter tuning - Due Day 10 @ 11:00pm**
-  - **Deliverables:**
+  **Deliverables:**
-    - Colab notebook with code and README file with writeup, completed through hyperparameter tuning
+    - Colab notebook with code and README file with writeup, completed through hyperparameter tuning phase
-- **Phase 5:**  Writeup - Due Day 12 @ 11:00pm.
+- **Phase 5: Writeup - Due Day 12 @ 11:00pm**
-    - **Deliverables:**
+  **Deliverables:**
       - Final Colab notebook with completed code and Final README file with completed writeup